 Spacer fluids help the displacing process and optimize zone isolation in horizontal wells.
-Spacer fluids must be compatible with the drilling fluid and the cement slurry and, in the Haynesville, must remain stable at temperatures of up to 380°F. Haynesville spacer fluid should also allow for casing rotation throughout the entire production, which will help overcome torque limitations, dramatically improving the quality of the cement job.
+Haynesville spacer fluid should also allow for casing rotation throughout the entire production, which will help overcome torque limitations, dramatically improving the quality of the cement job.